 A. You must complete IRS Form 8379 and send it to the IRS to get your share of the refund.
 You may download the form from the IRS website at www.irs.gov or call the IRS at 1-800-829-3676.
 If you have questions about the form or need help completing it, call the IRS at 1-800-829-1040.
 The completed Form 8379 should be mailed to the IRS center where you sent your original tax return.
 The IRS will notify the Department of Revenue Services when they apportion your refund, and we will adjust your account.
 If you still have an amount that will be offset, include a copy of IRS Form 8379 when you file your federal tax return.

 Why can the U .S. government collect money to pay debts owed to a state?

-A. Under the federal Debt Collection Improvement Act (DCIA), an administrative offset such as the Treasury Offset Program (TOP) may be used to collect debts, including funds or property owed by a person to a state (including any past-due support being enforced by the state).
+A. Under the federal Debt Collection Improvement Act (DCIA), an administrative offset such as the Treasury Offset Program (TOP) may be used to collect debts, including funds or property owned by a person to a state (including any past-due support being enforced by the state).
 The Secretary of the Treasury has the discretion to collect debts owed to states by offset; it is not mandatory.
 A reciprocal agreement must be made with the state and the appropriate state official must request the offset.
 Connecticut has signed an agreement with the Treasury Department to participate in TOP.